LucasIsasmendi/portfolio/lifestyle-business/zero-to-sold.md

 - **Do You Need a Co-Founder?**: depends on the circumstances of your business and yourself.
 [More here](https://thebootstrappedfounder.com/co-founder/)

 ## 5. The Survival Stage
+In this stage, you will work on rapid product iterations, on building resilient systems to deal with the complexity of operating a business.
+You will look for reliable and repeatable processes to guarantee a profitable engine of sustainable growth and will work on helping customers first to find the product and then find their way through it.

+### Mental Health: It’s Not Optional
+Running a bootstrapped company is particularly hard.
+Learning about how to deal with perfectionism, impostor syndrome, and similar psychological hurdles will make you resilient to self-sabotage.
+Focus on what matters most: building a life-changing bootstrapped business.

+- **Real and Imaginary Responsibilities of a Bootstrapped Founder**: Avoid perfectionism.
+Avoid feeling like a fraud (impostor syndrome).
+Be aware of "this is how it is done" cult, built the company you need.
+[More here](https://thebootstrappedfounder.com/real-and-imaginary-responsibilities-of-a-bootstrapped-founder/)
+- **The Bootstrapper’s Plight: The Social Headaches of Building a Business**: Understand that your time has value, and your vision deserves respect.
+Don’t let people distract you from your goals.
+Find supportive people.
+Find your fellow founders.
+They’ll get you.
+[More here](https://thebootstrappedfounder.com/the-bootstrappers-plight/)

+### Product Evolution: Controlled Growth and Saying No
+Saying “no” to feature requests becomes a necessary skill to learn.
+Only add features that provide value to all of the customers and can be easily moved out.
+What is required today may be obsolete or harmful tomorrow.

+**Building the Right Things**: which items are more critical and which requests may sound vital but are not.
+- **First Things First: Feature Prioritization Frameworks**: RICE (Reach, Impact, Confidence against Effort), DIE (Demand and Impact against Effort), Kano, Opportunity Scoring, Story Mapping.
+Make sure to stick to one system once you have found it to be usable for your business.
+- **Build for Value, Not for Applause: Product Management Under Heavy Constraints**: for every feature or improvement make sure it impacts as many customers as possible at the same time.
+Don’t go overboard with the optics.

+**Building Things Right**: Building your product with abstractions and flexibility in mind will allow you to change it easier and more securely later.
+- **Abstractions**: never integrate third-party-service directly.
+Abstract integeations, create modules to handle them: payment, authentication, notifications, chat, email, database connections, logging, and metrics collection.
+- **Flexible Architecture**: start small and cheap, scaling only when you need to.
+Begin by encapsulating your backend systems in Docker containers.
+This flexibility extends to selling the business as well.
+- **Making Tech Choices: Don’t Add Risk to an Already Risky Business**: Choose the technology that works best for you and your business.
+Many technical founders see a new startup as an opportunity to figure out a modern tech stack.
+That is a precarious move.
+When in doubt, stick to what you know.
+For data storage systems like databases, use tried and tested systems like PostgreSQL.

+### Customers: Building Relationships That Last
+it’s easier to keep a customer than it is to find a new one.
+In the SaaS world, maintaining a relationship with customers is critical, keep them happy.
+Move away from customers that are not right for your business.

+- **How to Do Maximum Customer Service with Minimum Effort**: chat widgets (sync tools) for real problems.
+Automatic responses and resolution chatbots (async tools, last resort) to help customers.
+Knowledge bases for self-help (favorite).
+Example tool: intercom.
+[More here](https://thebootstrappedfounder.com/how-to-do-maximum-customer-support-with-minimum-effort/)
+- **You May Be Barking Up the Wrong Tree: Re-Evaluating Your Audience**: you don’t have to bend your product into a shape that works for a market that doesn’t value your vision.
+Of course, if all of your customers exhibit this behavior, you should stop and reflect if you are talking to the wrong audience altogether.
+Find the customers that don’t complain and see what makes them happy.
+Find more of them.
+- **Churn, Retention, and Revenue: What Makes Customers Stick Around and Why That’s Important**: The first and obvious goal is to continuously provide them with a valuable product throughout their customer journey.
+Reaching out manually will be extremely fruitful to find and resolve the issues that motivate customers to leave.
+Value Nurturing: showing the customer the value they’re receiving from your product while they are using it (statistics, time saving).
+[More here](https://thebootstrappedfounder.com/churn-retention-and-revenue/)

+### Pricing: Subscriptions, Plans, And Other Money Troubles
+Strategies that will help you find the plans and prices that work best.
+- **Price Is Not Set In Stone: Strategies For Increasing Your Revenue**: Inform every customer who will be affected by this change, don't be sneaky. use the price from trial.
+Enterprise customers are dangerous beasts.
+- **Not All Subscribers Are Equal: How to Deal with Plans That No Longer Work**: avoid life-long discount and Grandfathering.
+Allow them to keep the lower price for a year if they upgrade to a yearly subscription.
+Force them to upgrade to the new price
+- **Not All Subscriptions Are Equal: Offer Yearly Plans from the Start**: they trust your business to be around in a year, product, and stick with you.
+Discount your yearly subscriptions, a discounted plan can come with a non-refundable clause.
+- **Seller Beware: Pricing Models That Can Break Your Business**: Two pricing models can be hazardous if not implemented carefully: freemium (set clear limits) and lifetime accounts (resource consumption).

+### Business
+- **Make It Sell Itself: On Referral Systems**: be careful to provide a clear value proposition to the referrer and the referred.
+[More here](https://thebootstrappedfounder.com/on-referral-systems/)

+### Marketing and Sales
+Spreading the word is an essential part of running a business, and so is convincing potential customers to try the product and eventually purchase it.
+- **Spreading the Word: How to Do Marketing on a Shoestring Budget**: poeple in a niche are organized in communities where word of mouth spreads quickly.
+Genuinely participate in niche communities.
+Don’t just use them as a marketing platform.
+Contribute, don't advertise, create meaningful content around your product.
+In a way, you want to become part of and eventually lead a tribe.
+Listen to what people ask and complain about and offer your product embedded in more general advice.
+Create easy-to-consume and easy-to-share content
+- **How to Sell as a Bootstrapper: Strategies That Work**: You don’t have time or the resources to sell them what they want.
+You will need to sell them what they will buy.
+If you value your independence, go after a large number of smaller customers instead of just a few big ones.
+Improve your sales process with real people.
+- **Being Small Is a Benefit: How to Leverage Being a Bootstrapper**: People treat you differently when you show that you’re in the market because you care.
+In the end, it boils down to honesty.
+- **Too Many Eyes: Why Bootstrapped Companies Stop Being Transparent (Eventually)**: Essentially, being outspoken and transparent about your business is a form of marketing.
+You’re building a brand around your honesty, your ambition, and your commitment.
+However, there comes the point when being too transparent can cause damage to your business.
+[More Here](https://thebootstrappedfounder.com/too-many-eyes/)